Flying Semi-Private Could Seriously Save Your Sanity (Without Breaking the Bank)

 Semi-private air travel is typically offered on smaller 15- to 30-person planes (or even helicopters) flying domestic routes—though some fly international routes as well.
 Airlines that offer this service typically sell individual seats on these smaller aircraft that can be booked online, just as you would book with a major carrier.

 The carrier recommends arriving 30 minutes before your flight is scheduled to take off.
-The waiting lounges, which are typically in their own terminal apart from the main airport, are Wi-Fi equipped and have coffee, tea, water, and restrooms available for passengers (if you want something more substantial to eat, you’ll need to bring your own food or eat before or after travel).
+The waiting lounges, which are typically in their own terminal apart from the main airport, are Wi-Fi equipped and have coffee, tea, water, and restrooms available for passengers.
+(If you want something more substantial to eat, you’ll need to bring your own food or eat before or after travel.)

-Scheduled service includes flights to and from Westchester County in New York, Nantucket and Martha’s Vineyard in Massachusetts, and Stowe, Vermont in the Northeast.
-Tradewind also flies between the Carribbean destinations of Anguilla, Antigua, San Juan, St. Thomas and St. Barths.
+Scheduled service includes flights to and from Westchester County in New York; Nantucket and Martha’s Vineyard in Massachusetts; and Newport, Rhode Island.
+Tradewind also flies between the Caribbean destinations of Anguilla, Antigua, San Juan, St. Bart’s, and St. Thomas.

 No need to arrive at the airport two hours early.
 As a lifetime member of #teamearly when it comes airport arrival, this was difficult for me to take to heart.
 But you actually can show up 30 minutes before your flight, as per the carrier’s recommendation, because the security process is so much quicker—and there are fewer people and lines to contend with.

 Great customer service.
 With fewer fliers and a higher price point, semi-private airlines offer higher-touch service.
 From a seamless check-in process to valet parking and concierge services, the customer approach is more personalized, attentive, and well above what you would expect on many commercial flights.